New Media Communications (NMC)

 Available via Ecampus

-Covers historical context and current perspectives on the various aspects of new multimedia communications, including linear and nonlinear or time-based and interactive media.
-Primary topics include digital cinema (compositing and nonlinear access), visual music, information visualization, interactive narrative, and virtual space.
+Explores historical context and current perspectives on the various aspects of new media including linear, nonlinear, time-based, ambient, wearable, and interactive media.
+Includes the primary topics of digital cinema (compositing and nonlinear access), information theory, visualization, interactive narrative, user interface/experience, artificial intelligence, augmented reality, and virtual space.

 Available via Ecampus